vchoutas/expose/README.md

 ## License

-Software Copyright License for non-commercial scientific research purposes Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use the ExPose data, model and software, (the "Data & Software"), including 3D meshes, images, videos,
+Software Copyright License for non-commercial scientific research purposes.
+Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use the ExPose data, model and software, (the "Data & Software"), including 3D meshes, images, videos,